Agreeing and Disagreeing in Collaborative Knowledge Graph Construction: An Analysis of Wikidata: Results

 While we identified controversial threads in Wikidata, we found that controversies do not lead to intense \textbf{conflicts} with use of strong language or threats.
-Conflicting posts were either ironic, indicated anger, or used expressions like ``nonsense'' and ``this is irrelevant'' (see Figure~\ref{fig:find_a_grave}).
+The coder distinguished controversies with conflicts when: there was not a structured disagreement, often intellectual or ideological, rather than an emotionally charged clash, often personal; there was not debate, opposing arguments, or critique, rather than tension, anger, disruption, or hostility; and there was not issue focus, rather than person or group focus.
+The identified conflicting posts were either ironic, indicated anger, or used expressions like ``nonsense'' and ``this is irrelevant'' (see Figure~\ref{fig:find_a_grave}).
 Figure~\ref{fig:conflict} presents a wordcloud for the posts we identified as a conflict.
-We can see that the main topics of conflicts are ``sources'' and ``quality''. $30\%$ of the threads identified as controversial included minor conflicts which lasted from $2$ to $4$ posts and arose between two editors.
+We can see that the main topics of conflict are ``sources'' and ``quality''. $30\%$ of the threads identified as controversial included minor conflicts which lasted from $2$ to $4$ posts and arose between two editors.
 The other editors participating in the thread continued with their arguments and did not get involved in the conflict.
-In most case, controversies is Wikidata evolve with peaceful arguments without any intense conflict.
+In most cases, controversies in Wikidata evolve with peaceful arguments without any intense conflict.
 The reason behind this could be the fact that editors do not revert or change the work of others repeatedly.
 This is different from co-editing activities in Wikipedia, such as writing an article, which could lead to edit wars since in Wikidata each suggestion needs to reach a consensus to proceed to changes.

 Studying the decisions in our analysed threads we found that often, there is no \textbf{consensus} in controversial discussions, $62\%$ ($13$ out of $21$) of threads did not lead to consensus.
 On the contrary, in non-controversial threads, $38\%$ ($18$ out of $48$) did not lead to consensus.
 We found many cases where the discussion was open for months without being active, and administrators closed them without consensus.